tbxiao/chauff.github.io/teaching.md

 layout: page
 title: Teaching
 ---
- I enjoy teaching.
-A lot.
-It is one of the reasons why I opted for a career in academia.
-I design my courses to instill three qualities into my students: confidence, independence and problem understanding.

 ## MSc thesis supervision

 Students I have supervised and am currently supervising are researching a range of topics related to information retrieval and